santa hat

 You have the basic txt2img prompt node (orange one), then the blue group that will load the FLUX model and let you choose the settings.

-Warning: the first time you start a generation the workflow needs to load the Unet and Clip files, so it will take a few minutes “stuck” at the first nodes.
+Warning: the first time you start a generation the workflow needs to load the Unet, Clip and Vae files, so it will take a few minutes and it will stay “stuck” at the first nodes.
 The speed depends on which Unet weight and Clip you are using and on the Vram/Ram your computer is running.

 Available Prompts

 This workflow allows you to use different prompting methods.
 The first is the classic txt2img prompt: you just write a description of what your image should look like, and generate the image.
 Remember to use descriptive text, as FLUX clips understand very well human language and will give you better results.
-You can also try to write prompts in other languages, for example italian works fine.
+You can also try to write prompts in other languages, for example, Italian works fine (but also French, German and Spanish should work as far as I know).
 To select this prompt method you will have to set "off" all the other Prompt modules in the red Prompt Selector.

-I tried also to use JoyCaption img2img nodes, but unfortunately JoyCapition uses a model that is extremely large, and on a 16Gb Vram it will always go OutOfMemory, so I decided not to add JoyCaption to my workflow, at least for the moment.
+I tried also to use JoyCaption img2img nodes, but unfortunately, JoyCapition uses an extremely large model, and on a 16Gb Vram it will always go OutOfMemory, so I decided not to add JoyCaption to my workflow, at least for the moment.

-The third method (for those of you who can’t write in good english or are just lazy like me) uses a LLM model (Groq is suggested as it’s free at the moment, but you could also use OpenAI).
-You will need an API key (free) and it has to be saved in Comfy by using a specific node (TaraApiKeySaver, in the image is the bright red node) that you can remove once you save the key, just open the node, insert the key, lauch a generation and you are done.
+The third method (for those of you who can’t write in good English or are just lazy like me) uses a LLM model (Groq is suggested as it’s free at the moment, but you could also use OpenAI).
+You will need an API key (free on Groq) and it has to be saved in Comfy by using a specific node (TaraApiKeySaver, in the image is the bright red node) that you can remove once you save the key, just open the node, insert the key, launch a generation and you are done.

 You must write your instructions in the bottom-left node, it can be a brief description of the image you want or just a few keywords.
 You can try to change the LLM settings (temperature can be set between 0.0 and 2.0, never above 2.0 or you will get errors).
 More about these LLM nodes on Github: Tara – ComfyUI Node for LLM Integration .

-This module allows you to generate a token-version of a txt2img prompt (as it was used with SD 1.5 and SDXL) and then feed this to the LLM prompt generator.
-You can set many details of the image here, like the description of you base character, his/her skin details, the makeup and the style and pose of the image.
+This module allows you to generate a token version of a txt2img prompt (as it was used with SD 1.5 and SDXL) and then feed this to the LLM prompt generator.
+You can set many details of the image here, like the description of your base character, his/her skin details, the makeup and the style and pose of the image.

 Workflow Control Center

-In the bright red group you have the Workflow Control Center, where you can control with the On/Off switches the modules you want use.
+In the bright red group you have the Workflow Control Center, where you can control with the On/Off switches the modules you want to use.
 So, if you turn all the switches off you will have a plain and simple FLUX model with LoRA’s txt2img generator.
-About the Prompt, in this version it will use the normal txt2img (Input 1) prompt if all the other prompt methods are turned off, otherwise it will use the lower input number of the methods turned on (so, for example, if you turn On Input 2 and Input 4, it will use only Input 2, the img2img prompt).
+About the Prompt, in this version, the workflow will use the normal txt2img (Input 1) prompt if all the other prompt methods are turned off, otherwise, it will use the lower input number of the methods turned on (so, for example, if you turn On Input 2 and Input 4, it will use only Input 2, the img2img prompt).

 Latent Noise Injection module

-This module is new, and it is a very "powerful" way to upscale the image (but only up to 2x, more than that would ruin the image) and to add a lot of detail to it.
+This module is a very "powerful" way to upscale the image (but only up to 2x, more than that would ruin the image) and to add a lot of detail to it.
 But it could also apply some modification to the image, so use it carefully.
-It takes the image you generated in the Core module and send it back to Latent space, upscaling it and adding some noise on it on two passes, and then it generate an enhanced image.
+It takes the image you generated in the Core module and sends it back to Latent space, upscaling it and adding some noise to it on two passes, and then it generates an enhanced image.

-The settings are many, there are some suggestion in the yellow notes node, use them a starting point, then play with the settings.
-There is not valid settings for all images, depends on the subject: a portrait will have completely different settings from a landscape image or from an anime image.
-In the module you can even apply a light sharpening to the image.
+The settings are many, there are some suggestions in the yellow notes node, use them as a starting point, then play with the settings.
+There are no valid settings for all images, it depends on the subject: a portrait will have completely different settings from a landscape image or an anime image.
+In the module, you can even apply a light sharpening to the image.

 ADetailer module

-This is the new version of FaceDetailer from my v.3.3.
-It check the image FLUX generated, recognize the face and the eyes in it and applies more details to both.
-It's not based on SD 1.5 checkpoint and LoRA, it is completely working on FLUX model now.
-Obviously this module will work only on portrait images, where it can recognize a human face.
-Otherwise you can turn it Off.
+This is the new version of ADetailer.
+It checks the image FLUX generated, recognizes the face, the eyes and the hands in it, and applies more details to both.
+It is completely working on the FLUX model now.
+Obviously, this module will work only on portrait images, where it can recognize a human face.
+Otherwise, you can turn it Off.
+This module may use a lot of Vram, so I suggest using only the detailer (face, eyes and hands) that you need and turning off hands and/or eyes if you don’t need them.
+Otherwise, you will need to use a lighter FLUX model (like a GGUF Q8 or Q6.K).

 The Upscaler

-The Ultimate SD upscaler is completely redesigned.
-It will upscale only (and automatically) only the last module you turned on.
+The Ultimate SD upscaler will upscale only (and automatically) the last module you turned on.
 So if you have everything off and turn on only the Upscaler it will upscale the core output, if you turn on the ADetailer the Upscaler will work on the ADetailer output only.
 So choose with attention your modules and what kind of workflow you want to use for Upscale.

 Here you can set the parameters for the Upscale.
 You can play with the settings, but beware, it could make the upscale process extremely long.
 Upscale by 2 means the image will double width-height sizes, so a 1024×1024 image will be upscaled to 2048×2048.
 You can change the Steps, the tile width/height (but it’s better to leave it close to the original image size) and the other settings if you want.
 There are many Upscaler models you can choose: https://openmodeldb.info.